 TGbe editor: Please change AF.15 as follows:

-Figure AF-46 (An example of a frame exchange sequence between an AP affiliated with an AP MLD and an EMLMR STA affiliated with a non-AP MLD(#15157)) gives an example of frame exchange sequences that starts with the QoS Null frame between an AP affiliated with an AP MLD and an EMLMR STA affiliated with a non-AP MLD.
-The AP selects the NSS, MCS of the PPDU carrying the QoS Null that are no more than the MCS, Nss in EHT Capabilities element announced by the EMLMR STA.
-The AP selects the NSS, MCS of the PPDU carrying the A-MPDU that are no more than the MCS and Nss in the EML Control field announced by the EMLMR STA.
+Figure AF-46 (An example of a frame exchange sequence between an AP affiliated with an AP MLD and an EMLMR STA affiliated with a non-AP MLD(#15157)) gives an example of frame exchange sequences that starts with the QoS Null frame between an AP affiliated with an AP MLD and an EMLMR STA affiliated with a non-AP MLD. (#15921, 16428, 15129)The non-AP MLD switches its RF chain(s) from the other EMLMR link(s) to the the EMLMR link where the QoS Null is received after finishing the decoding of QoS Null frame. (#16954)The AP selects the NSS, MCS of the PPDU carrying the QoS Null that are supported in the Supproted EHT-MCS And Nss Set field of the EHT Capabilities element announced by the EMLMR STA. (#16954)The AP selects the NSS, MCS of the PPDU carrying the A-MPDU that are supported in the EMLMR Supported MCS And Nss Set field of the EML Control field announced by the EMLMR STA.